 Although anxiety is so intrusive, it is also one of the less difficult disorders to be threatened, (depending of the degree of the anxiety).

 After completing treatment, patients can expect recovering 90 to 95% from anxiety, returning to an optimal level of wellbeing.
 Since anxiety is connected to the body’s flight/fight/freeze/faint system, once activated often times it cannot return to base level of zero, but to a healthy level of functioning that should not interfere with wellbeing.

 FAQ about Anxiety

-Since there are many different levels of anxiety, it is expected that the duration of treatment depends of the level of anxiety.
-It is usually resolved within a couple of months, or may require an extended period of treatment lasting several months or years.
+Since there are many different levels of anxiety, it is expected that the duration of treatment will depend on the level of anxiety.
+The anxiety may diminish or be resolved within a couple of months, or may require an extended period of treatment lasting several months or years.

 Yes.
-Life happens.
-And with that, there may be situations that will trigger the anxiety back.
+Life happens to us all.
+And with that, situations may occur that trigger the anxiety again.
 Understanding where the anxiety is coming from and how it has been triggered will help you be successful in overcoming your anxiety when subsequent treatment sessions are indicated.

-Depending on the cases, I might recommend patients to see a psychiatrist and start on medication for situational anxiety – not as a treatment by itself, but rather as a facilitator for psychological treatment sessions we will do together.
-When considering prescription drug treatment, clinical research has shown that the most effective treatment for anxiety is psychotherapy alone.
-Anxiety can also be treated without medication.
+Depending on the individual, I may recommend patients see a psychiatrist to be prescribed medication for situational anxiety – not as a treatment by itself, but rather as a facilitator for psychological treatment sessions we will do together.
+When considering prescription drug treatment, clinical research has shown that the most effective treatment for anxiety is psychotherapy alone; anxiety can be successfully treated without medication.